Talk2Babatunde/Talk2Babatunde/README.md

 # Hi there, I'm Babatunde 👋

-I’m **Babatunde Qodri**, a Cybersecurity Analyst with 2 years of hands-on experience in **SIEM tools, incident response, and threat detection**.
-I specialize in helping organizations **detect, neutralize, and defend against emerging cyber threats.** 🚀
+Hi there 👋, I’m Babatunde Qodri a Cybersecurity Analyst with 2 years of experience and a strong foundation in SIEM tools, incident response, and threat detection.
+I help organizations neutralize threats and defend against emerging cyber risks. 🚀

-I thrive in fast-paced environments where attention to detail, problem-solving, and effective communication drive impactful security outcomes.

 ---